 - Whether you have stable living arrangements, and

 - Whether you have ties to the community.

 If you have already been released, at least for the short term, it is critical that you make arrangements to abide by your conditions until they can be changed.
 Breaching the terms of your release can result in further charges or a revocation of your bail, as well as a forfeiture of any cash paid to secure your release.
 It is important to take these conditions seriously.

 Once the matter is in court, we can work with the Crown Prosecutor to alter your conditions.
 This includes either adding exceptions to some of the conditions or eliminating them altogether.

 If your court date is far away and you cannot wait until then, we can arrange to have the matter dealt with sooner.
 Our first priority is always to stabilize your release conditions.
 That way, you will not feel pressured to plead guilty because of the restrictive terms of your release.
 Once the conditions are manageable and minimally intrusive to your daily routine, we can focus 100% of our attention on defending the case.

-The risk of jail time increases dramatically where:
+However, the risk of jail time increases dramatically where:

 - The obstruction is a significant impairment to an officer’s lawful duty;

 - The obstruction was done for the benefit of a criminal organization; or